alexwlchan/imessage-archive/README.md

 Messages.app on OS X and iOS both store their messages databases in SQL (`chat.db` and `sms.db`, respectively).
 This is a handful of scripts which extract the messages from the SQL into human-readable JSON, and try to organise the attachments in a sensible way.

 It requires two files from: `filesequence.py` and `confirmation.py`.
+[Note: these files were originally kept in an external repository.
+I don’t know how closely they resemble the versions I was using when I originally wrote the iMessage parsing code, but they should give you the general gist.]

 So far the attachments functionality only really works with the OS X database, but I will add iOS support (eventually).

 Planned improvements: